Use Engagement Scores to Point Your Members in the Right Direction

 Thinking in these terms can help you provide members with guidance — or a “nudge” — rather than explicitly telling them what they must do next.
 Remember, people take their journey on their own time.
 Give your members their own individual compass and point them in the right direction – that’s often all it takes.

 Start scoring member engagement today!
-If you have a tool, use it…even if it’s just Excel or your Association Management Software.
+If you have a tool, use it…even if it’s just Excel or your CRM Software.
 Pro Tip – track your engagement across all platforms.

 Use aggregate scores to validate and improve member value.
 This will help you answer the question, “Are we on the right track?”
 “Are we doing better at engagement over time?”